dalesgit/logseq/pages/Epiphany-1-draft-2.md

 Frederich Buechner once wrote of the grace of baptism:

 > A crazy, holy grace I have called it.
 Crazy because whoever could have predicted it?
-Who can ever foresee the crazy how and when and where of a grace that wells up out of the lostness and pain of the world and of our own inner worlds?1
+Who can ever foresee the crazy how and when and where of a grace that wells up out of the lostness and pain of the world and of our own inner worlds?

 Baptism is a guide to becoming an adult and it is the measure of our life long journey.
 Baptism is a pilgrimage in which we fall many times, but Grace lifts us back up.